jlandron/GabiYogaWebsite/infrastructure/README.md

 ## Applying Node.js Installation Changes

-After deploying the CDK updates for the Node.js installation method, the changes won't automatically apply to already running instances.
-Here's how to apply the changes:
+After deploying CDK updates for the Node.js installation method, you need to refresh the EC2 instances:

 ### Option 1: Automatic Instance Refresh (Recommended for production)